Modular Programming in Java 9 - Build large scale applications using Java modularity and Project Jigsaw

 Content

-• First step is to get java 9 or greater and compile the code
+• The first step is to get Java 9 or greater and compile the code

-• Second step is to start splitting the code to use modules
+• The second step is to start splitting the code to use modules

 • java has this behavior to support legacy code bases